vllm-project/vllm/docs/source/serving/deploying_with_k8s.md

         - name: shm
           mountPath: /dev/shm
 ```
-The full example is at <https://github.com/ROCm/k8s-device-plugin/tree/master/example/vllm-serve>.
+You can get the full example with steps and sample yaml files from <https://github.com/ROCm/k8s-device-plugin/tree/master/example/vllm-serve>.

 2. **Create a Kubernetes Service for vLLM**